ustunb/slim-matlab/README.md

 SLIM is a method to learn simple scoring systems (described in [this paper](http://http//arxiv.org/abs/1502.04269/)).
 SLIM scoring systems are fully optimized for accuracy and sparsity, and can directly satisfy difficult **without parameter tuning** (e.g. hard limits on the true positive rate, the false positive rate, and/or the model size).

 SLIM scoring systems are typically just as (if not more) accurate and/or sparse compared to models produced by popular methods such as [glmnet](http://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html).
 However, they may take more time to create since SLIM works by solving an [integer programming](http://en.wikipedia.org/wiki/Integer_programming) problem.
-Note that SLIM is not appropriate for large-scale datasets (N > 100'000).

 ## Installation